Talking as a way to help overcome erectile dysfunction |

 Good communication is vital to a good relationship, true intimacy, and a good sex life.
-If you have erectile dysfunction, not talking to your partner about sex might be part of the problem!Talk About Sex and Erectile DysfunctionTalking about sex strengthens the relationship between a couple and encourages intimacy around sex.
+If you have erectile dysfunction, make sure you talk about the effects it is having on you.Talking about sex strengthens the relationship between a couple and encourages intimacy around sex.
 It lowers anxiety and reassures you that your needs and wishes will be met.
 When you have a problem with your erections, it is even more important to discuss what's happening during sex and in your relationship, and to express your feelings about your erectile dysfunction.
 Some men think that discussing feelings is feminine, so you may not know how to express what you feel (or you may not know what you're feeling in the first place).
 You may not be aware what you want from your partner sexually, which makes it hard to express your needs!
 And of course you may feel shame or inhibition around expressing your sexual needs, but the reality is this: as far as sex goes, anything can be incorporated into a couple's sex life as long as there is no coercion and both partners agree about it.
 In short - ask for what you want!
 This kind of communication is especially important when it comes to problems like erectile dysfunction, as it can be a way to get reassurance from your partner, or establish what she feels about your erectile dysfunction.
 As a general principle, openness and honesty are the best policy in relationships - they make for authenticity.
 So if you find that something's happening during sex which you don't like, for example, your partner is touching you in a way you don't like, or she's sucking your penis when you aren't interested, tell her!
 This kind of open communication is essential to successful sex, necessary for curing erectile dysfunction and helpful in building a good, solid relationship.
 No woman will never know precisely what you want unless you tell her about your wishes, sexual needs and desires.
 To check how inhibited you might be consider this: do you know if your male or female partner masturbates, and how often?
 Of course, for this process to work, a woman must communicate in the same way, expressing her wishes and sexual needs, and you as a man can help by encouraging her to say what she wants.
 Another important reason to have a frank exchange of views about sex with your male or female partner is that if you don't talk to each other about sex, you're going to end up fantasizing and worrying about what is going on for her, whether you are sexually satisfying her, what you ought to be doing, and so forth.
 This is a waste of time and energy.

-A first step in resolving erectile dysfunction This simple exercise may help you to communicate your desires and wishes to your partner.
+A first step in resolving erectile dysfunctionThis simple exercise may help you to communicate your desires and wishes to your partner.
 Each of you should get a piece of paper then tear it into five portions.
 On each piece write one (sexual) thing you'd like your partner to do with or for you, then put them into a hat and draw one out in turn each time you make love.
 In this way you can do something for your partner: it's a good way to ask for what you want and a great method to get you discussing sexual needs and desires.
 The longer term view You can't expect your partner to cope with your erectile dysfunction for ever.
 While it's painful for you to experience ongoing erectile dysfunction, it's just as frustrating for your partner.
 She has to cope with the emotional and sexual effects of your erectile dysfunction.
 Most partners won't know what to do about it, nor how to cope or help.
 So here are some ways to communicate about erectile dysfunction and its emotional consequences.

 More about treating erectile dysfunctionYou can't tackle erectile dysfunction with self-help treatment methods effectively if you have:

-If you have some fundamental issues about love, sex and intimacy, consider seeing a professional therapist first.
-For example, if you are sexually inexperienced, you might be OK trying to treat ED yourself, as long as you have a willing partner who is relaxed about sex and willing to enjoy sexual play.
-But if your sexual inexperience is rooted in childhood problems, this could be more challenging.
-You might want to see an experienced sexual psychotherapist.
-Or, if you have a tolerant, sexually open and loving partner, you can still make progress during working at home on your erectile dysfunction.
-If you have a sexual aversion to women, this is much more difficult to solve.
-I'd advise seeing a sexual therapist.
-Is your partner is free of sexual problems?
+any use for a man who is trying to get his erections back!
+And if you're with a woman who doesn't like sex, there's not much incentive for you to solve your erectile challenges because she isn't interested in intercourse.
+Your partner needs to be willing to work on your erectile dysfunction issues alongside you, and you must be ready to work on the problem and accept her help.
+Clearly this will not go well if your relationship is poor or you don't really want to be in the relationship.
+If your relationship has non-sexual problems, please work on those problems before you start addressing your erectile dysfunction.
+And if your partner begins to judge you because you have a sexual challenge, then she needs to be reminded that erectile dysfunction does not make you less of a man.
 It's a problem if a woman thinks a "real man" must be ready, willing and able to have sex with her at a moment's notice!
 You might be able to deal with this together by seeing a therapist.
 She must also be ready to put her own sexual needs to one side as she assists you to cure your erectile dysfunction.
 In this process, at least, she is there to assist you, and she may need to have sexual contact with you even if she isn't in the mood; on the other hand, she may be asked not to have sexual contact with you when she does want it; and she must be respectful of your erectile issues.
 This applies both when things are going well and when they are not going so well.
 But of course, you must want to solve your erectile problem - it goes without saying that if you do not have the motivation to do the exercises on this website, or if you do them half-heartedly, you're not likely to cure your erectile dysfunction.
 Watch out for these things: You might not care about curing your ED if you've lost interest in sex, or if you've lost sexual or emotional interest in your partner, or if you have issues that are more important to deal with, such as a health problem.
 You might not believe you really have a serious problem: if you don't think you have a problem, you won't have much motivation sort it out.
 Sounds odd?
 Well, perhaps, but many men whose sex drive reduces in mid-life lose interest in sex and don't care about their erectile dysfunction either way.
 Testosterone replacement therapy might help here, as it restores not only your libido but also your erections (although Viagra may be needed as well).
 You might not want to work on erectile dysfunction with your partner if you're not particularly committed to the relationship.
 If you don't feel emotionally close to your partner, you may decide not to look at the problem at all - as often happens when a man is having an affair and only has erectile dysfunction with his existing partner.
 If your erectile dysfunction has some connection to your sexual behaviour

 (guilt, shame, or something similar) you